 Age: Ambien should linger in the blood for 30% longer in older persons.
 With age, Ambien metabolism slows.

 Dosage: A person's dosage may impact how rapidly a substance is metabolized.
-For higher, it takes longer for the body to clear itself of them.
+It takes longer for the body to clear itself of them for higher.

 Frequency of use: Frequent use of Ambien results in the accumulation of the drug in the body.
 It takes longer to metabolize and eliminate from the body.